grace-notes/website/contents/topics/life-of-christ.md

 righteous men of old would have given to be here now!
 Isaiah - Jeremiah
 - Hosea - David - Moses - what they would have given!

-· When Isaiah prophesies in his eleventh chapter, how he urgently wished to see Him every day, functioning under wisdom… “Then a shoot will spring from the stem of Jesse, and a branch from his roots will bear fruit.
+&bull; When Isaiah prophesies in his eleventh chapter, how he urgently wished to see Him every day, functioning under wisdom… “Then a shoot will spring from the stem of Jesse, and a branch from his roots will bear fruit.
 The Spirit of the Lord will rest on Him, The spirit of wisdom and